Seasawher/cs50web-capstone/README.md

 * **Compared to Project 2 Commerce**: The function that allows other users to react to what the user has posted is similar to the "auction" and "comment" functions of the e-commerce site created in Project 2.
 However, this application has a user profile page that allows users to view the past results of any user's answers.

-* **Use TailWindCSS**: In previous projects, I used Bootstrap as the CSS framework, but for this application, adopted TailwindCSS for more flexible styling.
+* **Compared to Project 4 Network**: One of the more complex aspects of this app compared to Project 4 is its use of TailwindCSS.
+In previous projects, I used Bootstrap as the CSS framework, but for this application, adopted TailwindCSS for more flexible styling.
   * This makes it easier to style elements as hover or not, and improves the UI.
   * More colors can be used to customize the look and feel of the website.

-* **Use Devcontainer**:

 ## Features